 How do I order the uniform?

-- Uniforms can be purchased at the main office at the beginning of the school year ( cash or check payable to TMS ASB) or online through Touchbase (schoolsales.nsd.org) The online store will open on August 10, 2020.
+- Uniforms can be purchased at the main office at the beginning of the school year ( cash or check payable to TMS ASB) or online through Touchbase (schoolsales.nsd.org) The online store will open in August 2021.
 Purchased PE clothes will be passed out during PE class.